A reader asked about the best way to clear debt:

 Snowballing is described in detail in this guide.
 You start by deciding what debt is your top priority – that could be the highest interest or the smallest debt.
 Then you pay as much as possible off that debt and just the minimums over the others.
 When your target debt is clear, you switch to the next target.
 Keep an eye open for good balance transfer offers to reduce the interest you pay.

-The good news is that at the moment there are a lot of very long 0% balance transfer offers available – more than 30 months from a couple of lenders!
+The good news is that at the moment there are a lot of very long 0% balance transfer offers available.
 If you can grab one of those, you can turn it into an interest-free loan by repaying a fixed amount each month, which would be a simple way to really kick-start your debt reduction plan.

 If you use this soft-search checker, it will tell you which balance transfers you are likely to be accepted for.